 Yet, for some reason, Christians celebrate Easter versus Passover.
 Why should that be?
 Simply because of calendars, the resurrection, and unleavened bread.

-Christians view the first day of the week (Sunday) as the day Christ rose from the dead and therefore call it "the Lord’s Day."
-The celebration of Easter is not linked to the Jewish calendar but to a day.
-Sunday became the traditional day for worship for Christians (Jews and Gentiles in Christ), and it was natural to celebrate the resurrection of the Lord Jesus Christ on Sunday.
+Christians view the first day of the week (Sunday) as the day Christ rose from the dead and therefore refer to it as "the Lord’s Day."
+The celebration of Easter is not tied to the Jewish calendar, but to a specific day.
+Sunday became the traditional day for worship for Christians (Jews and Gentiles in Christ), although many celebrated the Sabbath and still do.
+It was natural to celebrate the resurrection of the Lord Jesus Christ on Sunday.
 The resurrection symbolizes Christ's defeat of sin and death.
 We can find records of the early church celebrating the resurrection of the Lord Jesus Christ on Sunday, the first day of the week.
 We can also find documents that both Jews and Gentiles kept the Sabbath and also worshipped on the Lord’s Day.
 Acts 20:7-12

-Jewish people also use a calendar based on the new moon, which can put the Passover and unleavened bread during the week.
-In other words, Judaism is not tied to celebrating the Passover on any given day, such as Sunday but does celebrate Passover on the 14th day of Nissan, which can be a different day of the week each year.
+Jewish people also use a calendar based on the new moon, which can include Passover and unleavened bread during the week.
+In other words, Judaism is not tied to celebrating the Passover on any specific day, such as Sunday, but rather celebrates Passover on the 14th day of Nissan, which can fall on a different day of the week each year.
 Notice that Passover is a weeklong celebration, and Christianity instead focuses on the day of His resurrection.

 Let’s Review

 Why don't Christians celebrate the Feast of Unleavened Bread?
 The symbolism of yeast is sin.
-Therefore, in preparation for Passover, one is to remove sin in one's life by cleaning your house of all things touched or might have been touched by yeast (ovens, utensils, mixing bowls, etc.).
+Therefore, in preparation for Passover, one must remove sin in one's life by cleaning one's house of all things touched, or that might have been touched by yeast (ovens, utensils, mixing bowls, etc.).
 If you have ever tried to go a week without yeast products, it is tough to accomplish.
 A person cannot work hard enough to have sin/yeast removed from their life.
-We are thankful for the Lord Jesus's sacrifice as the Passover lamb to wash our sins away with His blood.
+We are thankful for the Lord Jesus' sacrifice as the Passover Lamb to wash away our sins with His blood.
 Therefore, this feast is fulfilled in our Lord Jesus Christ.

-We ask the final question, is Easter pagan?
+We ask the final question: Is Easter pagan?
 No. Should Christians celebrate Passover?
 We found that immersing ourselves in learning how Christ fulfilled most feasts is a beneficial experience.
-Seder meals (like the last supper) are informative for Christian believers to understand that Christianity is rooted in Judaism.
+Seder meals, such as the Last Supper, are instructive for Christian believers to understand that Christianity is rooted in Judaism.
 The focus of Passover is the blood on the doorposts.
-The subject of Easter Sunday is the blood of Christ on the cross to forgive our sins and that He is risen from the dead, causing our sin debt to God to be "finished," as Christ said on the cross.
-Christ rose from the dead and was witnessed by over 500 people, which is our promise of eternal life.
+The subject of Easter Sunday is the blood of Christ on the cross, which forgives our sins, and that He has risen from the dead, thereby canceling our sin debt to God, as Christ said on the cross.
+Christ rose from the dead and was witnessed by over 500 people; then, the Holy Spirit came, as promised in Acts 2, which is our assurance of eternal life.
 1 Cor 15:6.
 No other person in history was raised from the dead.
 1 Cor 15:13.
 Our God has risen!

-We can focus on the Passover, which points to the lamb's blood in Egypt, or believers in Christ can celebrate the fulfillment of Passover on Easter Sunday and the resurrection of Christ!
-And if you like, add Easter bunnies and cute eggs for kids that point them to new life in Christ.
+We can focus on the Passover, which points to the lamb's blood in Egypt, or believers in Christ can celebrate the fulfillment of Passover on Easter Sunday, a day (rather than a week) of Christ's resurrection!
+And if you like, add Easter bunnies and cute eggs for kids that point them to new life in Christ as a teaching tool, as these are a modern invention.

 [1] Owen Jarus 01 February 2014, “Ishtar Gate: Grand Entrance to Babylon,” livescience.com, September 22, 2022, https://www.livescience.com/43036-ishtar-gate.html#:~:text=The%20Ishtar%20Gate%2C%20named%20after.